Noncommutative supports, local cohomology and spectral sequences: Introduction

-In this paper, we want to take one step further the systematic development of commutative algebra in abstract module categories.
-The purpose of our paper is threefold.
-We always work with a noetherian commutative $k$-algebra $R$.
-We let the $k$-linear Grothendieck category $\mathscr S=\mathscr S_k$ be strongly locally noetherian, whence it follows that $\mathscr S_R$ is locally noetherian.
-We should note that this framework will give new results, even in the case we take $\mathscr S$ to be the category of modules over a noncommutative algebra $A$ that is strongly locally noetherian.
+The aims of our paper are threefold.
 First, we build a theory of associated primes and supports in the abstract module category $\mathscr S_R$ using what we call $R$-elementary objects in $\mathscr S_R$.
 If $\mathscr S$ was the category of modules over a commutative $k$-algebra $A$, then an $R$-elementary object in $\mathscr S_R$ behaves somewhat like a quotient $A/\mathfrak{q}$, where $\mathfrak q\subseteq A$ is a prime ideal.
 Accordingly, the injective hulls of these $R$-elementary objects in $\mathscr S_R$ play a key role in our theory.